BYU Marriott offers nine limited-enrollment undergraduate programs. These programs are highly competitive. For more information, please see below.

 - All prerequisites must be completed before the application deadline (last business day of June)

-- To be eligible to apply, prerequisite GPA must be at least 3.00 for accounting, finance and information systems applicants.
+- To be eligible to apply, prerequisite GPA must be at least 3.0 for accounting, finance and information systems applicants.
 A minimum of a 3.0 prerequisites GPA is preferred but not required for entrepreneurial management, experience design and management, global supply chain management, human resource management, marketing, and strategic management.
-For averages, please see the admission statistics below
+For averages, please see the admission statistics at the end of the page

 Repeated and Transferred Prerequisites